-The treatment protocols we’re using at the Paracelsus Clinic don’t just try to solve inflammatory issues by calming down the symptoms, they go further in depth and look for the possible causes responsible for developing inflammation within the intestinal mucosa.
+The treatment protocols we’re using at the Paracelsus Clinic don’t just try to solve inflammatory issues by calming down the symptoms, which, so far, is the only solution offered by medications like every day optimal cbd.
+While these are crucial for the management of the condition, we also need to try to go further in-depth and look for the possible causes responsible for developing inflammation within the intestinal mucosa.
 These causes are mainly toxic burdens deriving from a hidden heavy metal load or waste-toxins from metabolism or bacteriae, the wrong diet and not beneficial eating habits as well as the mental situation and psychological issues the patients might not have yet been able to solve.

 Probably one of the most frequent causes are hidden food allergies (IgG-bound food protein allergies), most often to cow dairy, gluten or less frequent eggs and haselnuts.